 We all love to hear about a good miracle.
 We love to read the gospels and see all the times Jesus healed the blind man, caused the lame to walk, or raised the dead little girl back to life.
 It’s exciting to see God work in such a way, and we pray for Him to continue to do so in our day.
 But, what about the times He doesn’t heal?
 What about the times when our prayers seem unanswered and God seems cold and distant?
 Are we to conclude that if God is good and sovereign then He must put an end to our suffering?
 In other words, if there’s suffering in the world are we left to assume that God is either not good (he can stop it but won’t) or He’s not sovereign (He wants to stop it but He can’t)?

 In the book of Job, we see that God is good, He is sovereign even over Satan, and yet there’s still suffering in the world.
-While God’s goodness and sovereignty in regards to suffering is a big topic (perhaps we’ll discuss more in an upcoming post), for today I simply want to point out three truths we learn in the book of Job: we will suffer, we may not understand the reason behind our suffering, and even in our suffering, God can be trusted because of who He is.
+While God’s goodness and sovereignty in regards to suffering is a big topic, for today I simply want to point out three truths we learn in the book of Job: we will suffer, we may not understand the reason behind our suffering, and even in our suffering, God can be trusted because of who He is.

 We will suffer